CastagnaIT/plugin.video.netflix/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request for a new feature or to modify an existing one
+about: If you want to propose a new feature or to modify an existing one

 ---
 ## Feature request